 Signs your Loved One is Suffering from Arthritis

-May is National Arthritis Awareness Month and here at Cariloop we speak with everyday people who either suffer from it or have a loved one that does.
+May is National Arthritis Awareness Month and here at Cariloop we speak with everyday people who have a loved one with Rheumatoid Arthritis.
 While it varies in severity it can be challenging to deal with on a regular basis and can make even the simplest of tasks impossible.
 Defined by the Mayo Clinic as “inflammation of one or more of your joints,” arthritis is a condition that affects people of all ages, but especially seniors, and how you treat it can make a substantial difference.

-There are two very common types of arthritis; Osteoarthritis and Rheumatoid arthritis.
+There are two very common types of arthritis – Osteoarthritis and Rheumatoid arthritis.
 The difference between the two is that Osteoarthritis is caused by the everyday wear and tear the joints experience.
-Perhaps your loved one was a great athlete, who grew up challenging their body to the limit every day to perform to his or her potential, or maybe their joints were less durable in general, it can develop no matter the circumstances.
+Perhaps your loved one was a great athlete who challenged their body to the limit every day, or maybe a musician who practiced a lot.
 Rheumatoid arthritis is different, it is an autoimmune disorder that doesn’t have specific causes to blame, and essentially is the result of the immune system attacking the body’s own tissues.

 That all sounds scary, but here are some ways to pick up on the signs before it progresses too quickly.

 Age – It is very common for osteoarthritis to come with age, and it usually begins to show around the age of 70.
 Many of us make the mistake of dismissing aches and pains and say it just comes with age, but it’s important for you to realize that even though it may be because of their age, it is still something that needs to be treated.